 - Rinse your mouth often with Natren’s Megadophilus powder (L. acidophilus) – 1 to 6 times per day.

 - Follow the Reduce Diarrhea Diet (Chapter 3 of Listen To Your Gut or see my Diarrhea Symptom Page for the diet) to eliminate acidic, sugary, spicy foods.

 Pregnancy/Breastfeeding/Babies Guidance: I have used Natren probiotics while pregnant and breastfeeding.
 I have also given Natren probiotics to my kids as babies and toddlers (give babies ONLY Life Start – B. infantis – probiotic).
 I have used wild oregano oil topically with my daughter from 4 months of age, and very sparingly internally from when she was 1 year old.
 I have used wild oregano oil internally with my son since he was 3 years old.
 Herbal literature states that DGL should be safe to use while pregnant/breastfeeding, while regular licorice is not (it may elevate blood pressure).
 Wild oregano oil should not be used by pregnant or breastfeeding women.
 However, if you just rinse your mouth and then spit it out without swallowing it, that may be okay – check with your naturopathic physician to be sure.

-NOTE: Be sure to get my Free eBook: What You Need To Know About Wild Oregano Oil in the PINK box at the top left side of this page.
+NOTE: Be sure to get my Free eBook: What You Need To Know About Wild Oregano Oil by signing up in the green box towards the top of this page.